Medicaid Restructuring Under the American Health Care Act and Implications for Behavioral Health Care in the US

 Medicaid, the federal-state health insurance program for poor and low-income individuals, is a major source of health coverage and financing for behavioral health care in the United States.
 The Medicaid program covers a disproportionate share of individuals with behavioral health conditions with 20% of adults with any mental illness, 24% of adults with serious mental illness (SMI), and 16% of adults with a substance use disorder (SUD) covered by Medicaid.
-In comparison, 12% of adults in the general population are covered by Medicaid1 (Figure 1).
+In comparison, Medicaid covers 19% of adults with any behavioral health condition1 (Figure 1).
 Medicaid enrollees generally have more complex health needs than the general population, and the Medicaid program serves as a safety net for many low-income individuals who have limited options for obtaining health insurance coverage.

 Medicaid’s behavioral health benefits are generally more comprehensive than other payers’2 and include not only acute care services but also long-term services and supports to enable many people with chronic illness to receive community-based versus institutional care.
 Some Medicaid services are “mandatory” services that all state must cover under federal law (e.g., hospital services and psychiatric treatment), but many, such as case management, prescription medication, and rehabilitative services, are provided at state option.
 Flexibility in Medicaid benefits coverage enables states to cover non-clinical behavioral health services, including those that have emerged as evidence-based practices for treating individuals with the greatest impairments (e.g., assertive community treatment (ACT)), and to adapt to changing patterns of care, such as the demand for medication-assisted treatment of opioids (MAT).
 Medicaid expenditures for behavioral health are significant both to the program and to national spending for behavioral health.
 Nationally, Medicaid funded 25% of all mental health spending and 21% of SUD funding in 2014.3 In 2011, average Medicaid spending for people with behavioral health conditions was nearly four times as much as it was for other enrollees ($13,303 vs. $3,564), and enrollees with behavioral health conditions accounted for 48% of Medicaid spending4 (Figure 2).